25 Things to Do, See & Eat in Chinatown With Kids

 7. Tourist: "What's the best place to get dim sum?"
 Chinatown resident: "Flushing!"
 That said, dim sum in Chinatown isn't bad.
-If you're new to dim sum, try tourist favorite Nom Wah Tea Parlor with easy menu pictures, novelty decor, and a facade that hasn't changed for almost a hundred years.
+If you're new to dim sum, try tourist favorite Nom Wah Tea Parlor with easy menu pictures, novelty decor, and a facade that hasn't changed for almost 100 years.

-9. In the mood for spicy, head to Xi'an Famous Foods, which earned praise from Anthony Bourdain back in 2009.
+9. In the mood for spicy?
+Head to Xi'an Famous Foods, which earned praise from Anthony Bourdain back in 2009.

-12. Or burn off those calories with a souvenir excursion.
+10. Or burn off those calories with a souvenir excursion.
 Don't be fooled by the shallow sidewalk shops on Canal—there are doorways in the back that lead to more shopping.

 13. Donate a dollar at the Mahayana Buddhist Temple to find out your fortune or see the giant Buddha.

 14. Catch your breath at Sara D. Roosevelt Park, a community gathering spot that offers blocks worth of green space in the middle of the neighborhood.